mpang45456/BilboClone/README.md

 The PORT number is unique (different from the dev server's PORT number), so tests and the dev server can run concurrently.
 The NODE_ENV is set to `test` to ensure that any database changes will not affect data for `dev`.

+# Running the Dev Server
+While developing, there may be an occasion where a reset of the database to a pre-defined state is necessary.

+If so, set the `RESET_DB=true` environment variable, like so:
+`RESET_DB=true npm run start-dev`